Rakshitg600/Notakto-website/README.md

 1. Global leaderboard (XP-based)
 2. Friend list and “Play with Friends” mode
-3. Ads integration with remove-ad purchase option
+3. Ads integration with an option to pay to remove them
 4. Crash analytics, logging, and user tracking
 5. GitOps-style CI/CD to automatically deploy updates
 6. Automated test scripts